-It has been estimated that over the millennials the people that have ever lived has numbered 108 billion persons.
+It has been estimated that over the millennia, all the people that have ever lived have numbered 108 billion persons.
 This assumes human beings began 50,000 years ago starting at 2 people.
 That’s a lot of people.
 That is a lot of bones.
-I don’t have estimates for the number of dogs and cats, horses or buffalo, elephants or alligator, deer or turtles that have lived and died and left their bones behind.
+I don’t have estimates for the number of dogs and cats, horses or buffalo, elephants or alligator, deer or turtles, T. rex or other critters that have lived and died and left their bones behind.

 The particular citation for this discovery never highlighted the survival of bone for tens of millions of years.
 Quietly the authors describe what they found, name a new beast and close the article.
 No surprise or amazement or certainly no questioning the thought that these beasts who died did not die so very long ago.

 [i] A new Arctic hadrosaurid from the Prince Creek Formation (lower Maastrichtian) of northern Alaska.
 HIROTSUGU MORI, PATRICK S. DRUCKENMILLER, and GREGORY M. ERICKSON Acta Palaeontologica Polonica XX (X): xxx–xxx.